TianQinSYSU/GWSpace/README.md

   - If you want to check the original codes, see files in [LALSuite](https://github.com/lscsoft/lalsuite/tree/master/lalsimulation/lib)

   - If you want a pure modified version of this waveform, check [this link](https://github.com/HumphreyWang/pyEccentricFD)

+- Stochastic gravitational wave background (SGWB):

+  - With the help of `healpy` to generate a SGWB signal of power law type.

 ## Library dependence